andthearchitect/aws-lambda-java-runtime/README.md

 ```

-Package this into either a ```jar``` or a  ```zip``` file and upload it to a new lambda function.
+Compile and package this into either a ```jar``` or a  ```zip``` file and upload it to a new lambda function.
 Assuming you named your deployment ```handler.zip```, you could create a new Lambda Function as follows:

 ```
 $ aws lambda create-function --function-name testJavaHandler \
---zip-file fileb://handler.zip --handler SampleLambdaHandler::myHandler--runtime provided \
+--zip-file fileb://handler.zip --handler SampleLambdaHandler::myHandler --runtime provided \
 --role arn:aws:iam::<your-account>:role/lambda-role

 ```
+NOTE: You'll need to replace the IAM role above with the ARN of your Lambda IAM role.

 ##### Execute the Lambda.

 Now let's test the new function and our custom runtime.
 We can do this from the command line with the
 following command.
-Note: I've added a little extra to display the log messages on the console and
+I've added a little extra command line magic to display the log messages on the console.
 "response.txt" will hold the results of the invocation.

 ```
 $ aws lambda invoke --function-name testJavaHandler  --payload '{"message":"Hello World"}' --log-type Tail response.txt | grep "LogResult"| awk -F'"' '{print $4}' | base64 --decode
-START RequestId: e5f273a6-e2bf-44a6-bacd-c281dfb14061 Version: $LATEST Logging a Java 'var' Hello var keyword
+START RequestId: e5f273a6-e2bf-44a6-bacd-c281dfb14061 Version: $LATEST Logging a Java 'var': Hello var keyword
 END RequestId: e5f273a6-e2bf-44a6-bacd-c281dfb14061
 REPORT RequestId: e5f273a6-e2bf-44a6-bacd-c281dfb14061	Init Duration: 427.65 ms	Duration: 132.56 ms	Billed Duration: 600 ms 	Memory Size: 512 MB	Max Memory Used: 67 MB
 ```